How Much Does a Destination Wedding Cost? 2026 Guide

 Complimentary

-$0 in package fees Ceremony venue, officiant, bridal bouquet & boutonniere, wedding cake, sparkling wine toast, basic setup Couples with 10+ guest rooms booked who want to keep costs minimal and upgrade selectively
+$0 in package fees Ceremony venue · officiant · bridal bouquet & boutonniere · wedding cake · sparkling wine toast · basic setup · coordinator Couples with 10+ guest rooms booked who want to keep costs minimal and upgrade selectively

-Mid Tier $3,500 – $6,000 Above + private reception dinner, cocktail hour, professional photography, live music or DJ, honeymoon perks Most popular tier — couples wanting a full celebration with photography and a private dinner
+Mid Tier $3,500 – $6,000 Above + private reception dinner · cocktail hour · resort photography session · DJ or live music · honeymoon perks Most popular tier — couples wanting a full celebration with photography and a private dinner

-High Tier / Luxury $6,000 – $16,000+ Above + private venue, premium catering with open bar, professional photo & video, live entertainment, spa treatments, full florals Larger groups (50+ guests) or couples wanting a truly premium bespoke celebration
+High / Luxury Tier $6,000 – $16,000+ Above + exclusive private venue · premium catering with open bar · full photo & video package · live entertainment · spa treatments · custom florals Larger groups (50+ guests) or couples wanting a premium bespoke celebration

 Package costs and inclusions vary by resort and are subject to change.
-Contact our agents for current pricing at specific properties.
+Contact our specialists for current pricing at specific properties.
+For a full breakdown of what each brand includes, see our Free Wedding Packages Guide.

 Complete Destination Wedding Cost Breakdown

-Here's every potential cost category — what's typically included in packages and what you'll pay for separately.
+Every potential cost category — what is typically included in packages and what you will pay for separately.

 Cost Category Typical Range Notes

-Ceremony Package (complimentary) $0 When group room minimum is met at participating resorts (Riu, Dreams, Palace, Secrets & more)
+Ceremony Package (complimentary) $0 When group room minimum is met at participating resorts — RIU (lowest threshold in market) · Dreams · Secrets · Palace · Hard Rock · Barceló · Paradisus

-Reception Dinner (private) $35 – $120 per guest Semi-private restaurant reservation is often free; private event space is an add-on
+Reception Dinner (private) $35 – $120 per guest Semi-private restaurant reservation often free; dedicated private event space is a paid add-on

-Florals & Décor Upgrades $500 – $3,000+ Base bouquet included in most packages; centerpieces, arch florals, and custom décor are add-ons
+Florals & Décor Upgrades $500 – $3,000+ Base bouquet included in all packages; centrepieces, upgraded arch florals, and lighting are add-ons

-Legal Ceremony Fees $200 – $500 Required for a legally recognized ceremony abroad; apostille processing, document fees.
-Many couples opt for symbolic ceremony abroad + legal at home to avoid this.
+Legal Ceremony Fees $200 – $800 For a legally recognized ceremony abroad: apostilled documents + civil registry.
+DR adds $800 government surcharge.
+Many couples choose symbolic ceremony abroad + legal at home courthouse before or after — eliminates this cost entirely.

 Couple's Airfare $400 – $1,200 Round-trip from most US cities to Mexico, Jamaica, or Dominican Republic

-Welcome Event / Welcome Bags $200 – $1,500 Optional — a welcome dinner or gift bags for arriving guests
+Welcome Event / Welcome Bags $200 – $1,500 Optional — a welcome dinner or gift bags for arriving guests; not required but a thoughtful touch for multi-day groups

 Destination Wedding Costs by Location

 Your destination significantly affects total cost — both for the couple and for guests.
-Here's how Mexico, Jamaica, and the Dominican Republic compare.
+Here's how Mexico, Jamaica, and the Dominican Republic compare on the key financial factors.

 Factor Mexico